vmagnin/fundamental_constants/README.md

 - the `fortran_generated_????.txt` file generated using this module.
 A graphical diff tool was used to verify that the numbers printed in that file are identical to numbers in the NIST file, which validates the Fortran module,
 - the `CODATA_latest_constants.f90` module, if you are only interested by the latest set.

-There are ways to use this project:
+There are three ways to use this project:
 - as a fpm (Fortran Package Manager) dependency by adding in your `fpm.toml` file:

 ```toml